mrdotkg/vsc-markdown/README.md

 - The build does not run in dev command
 - Figure out automatic VSIX upload in Github releases.
 - Editor Scroll position is not being persisted across window reload.
+- Text align of table tr th should resemble that of built in preview - right if not mentioned.

 ## Identical to the built in Markdown Preview